 Interested in joining our movement?
 If you are a vendor, artist, musician, food truck, or just have a love of local food, then we have a place for you!
 We have three easy steps to guide you through the process.
 To get started with the guidelines, click on the first box below!
 Once you have reviewed the guidelines, then proceed to fill out the vendor application.
 Note that market rates/fees can be found at the bottom of the page.

 All current or prospective vendors who have not previously filed an application with FoodInRoot must do so.
 You are automatically granted coverage by our insurance carrier (at our markets) with a completed application.
-Additionally, if you already have filled out an application, then you may want to fill out the brief Participation Plan, which allows you to apply to any market by simply checking a box.

 We believe in a “share the pain, share the gain” philosophy.
 All vendors at any market or event pay a fee based on a percentage of sales for the day.
 Please note that this fee structure was developed to be as fair and equitable as possible to all parties involved, while simultaneously putting equitable skin in the game for vendors, allowing small vendors the opportunity to succeed, and providing larger vendors the incentive to grow as a scalable business, while still contributing a fair share, but not in excess.
 This model takes into account vendors with small setups and therefore less space to sell, as well as considering larger vendors with multiple canopies and greater space requirements.
 We do not charge by the number of canopies or space that a vendor uses, and we keep our fee structure the same to all vendors, at all markets, regardless of the space assignment or time of year.
 Please note that we have special benefits for members (see the bottom of the page for details).
 We understand that we are only as good as those around us allow us to be, and that we are all accountable for the overall success of the markets.